PrestaShop/prestashop-specs/Catalog-products-add-edit.md

 - **Description**: The text can be formatted thanks to the TinyMCE editor

 - **Quantity**: This field is not displayed for a product with combinations.
+This field is not displayed if stock management is disabled in Shop parameters > Products settings.
 If simple product is selected, under the quantity field, there is a “quantities” link.
 When you click on it, you switch to quantities tab (for a standard product) or to virtual product tab (for a virtual product).
 When you update the field in basic settings tab, the same field in quantities (for a standard product) / virtual product tab is updated.
 The quantity is displayed in front-office if the option “Display available quantities on the product page” in Shop parameters > Product settings is set to yes.
 This value is decremented when an order is placed except if the order status is Payement error.
 This value is incremented when the order status is cancelled, when you make a partial refund and check “Re-stock products” and when you return products and check “Re-stock products”.

 - **Price tax excl**: When a value is filled, the price tax incl field is calculated automatically according to the tax rule chosen.
 To separate decimals a dot or a comma can be used, both should work no matter the language.
 When you change it, the same field in pricing tab is also updated.